Chris Gollon: Work

-Also in 2009, after nine years in the making, Gollon's series of paintings of the Fourteen Stations of the Cross were installed in the Church of St John on Bethnal Green in East London.
-They were blessed and by the Bishop of London, Richard Chartres, in March 2009.
+Also in 2009, after nine years in the making, Gollon's series of paintings of the Fourteen Stations of the Cross was installed in the Church of St John on Bethnal Green in East London.
+They were blessed by the Bishop of London, Richard Chartres, in March 2009.
 In the same month, British novelist Sara Maitland's book Stations of the Cross, inspired by and featuring Gollon's paintings, was published.
 The book also contains a text by Fr Alan Green about the story of the commission and his personal collaboration with the artist.
-To bring the story closer, Gollon used his own son as the model for Jesus and his daughter as Mary, and Fr Alan Green as Nicodemus.
+To bring the story closer, Gollon used his own son as the model for Jesus, his daughter as Mary, and Fr Alan Green as Nicodemus.
 Gollon's Fourteen Stations of the Cross are site-specific and permanently installed.
 They are both an active aid to worship and also make the Church of St John on Bethnal Green a visitor attraction in East London.

 In 2010, art historian Tamsin Pickeral's book 'Chris Gollon: Humanity in Art' on Chris Gollon's life and work was published by Hyde and Hughes.
-It features 180 illustrations of his paintings, and tells the story of his life and work to 2010, including chapters on his Stations of the Cross and the Being Human series of paintings.
+It features 180 illustrations of his paintings and tells the story of his life and work to 2010, including chapters on his Stations of the Cross and the Being Human series of paintings.
 The book is endorsed on the cover by Bill Bryson.

 In December 2010, Chris Gollon's paintings "Jesus as the Man of Sorrows" and "Mater Dolorosa" were shown in the exhibition 'Commission' at Wallspace Gallery, London, a survey exhibition of the last 40 years of religious commissions for public spaces, which included work by Henry Moore, Anthony Gormley, Chris Gollon, and Damien Hirst.
-A book entitled 'Contemporary Art in British Churches', published by Art & Christianity Enquiry was published to accompany the exhibition.
+A book entitled 'Contemporary Art in British Churches' was published by Art & Christianity Enquiry to accompany the exhibition.

-In January 2011, the British Museum acquired 'Magdalene' an etching by Chris Gollon for its permanent collection.
+In January 2011, the British Museum acquired 'Magdalene', an etching by Chris Gollon, for its permanent collection.
 The work was also featured in Tamsin Pickeral's book 'Humanity in Art'.
 Chris Gollon was Artist in Residence at St Mary's College, Durham University, from April to June 2011, where he began a series of paintings on the ancient theme of Love.
 The same year, Gollon's painting 'Birth' was used in the Hollywood film Breaking Dawn, from the Twilight series.